The First Consumer Drone to Dodge Objects and Track Humans!

 …and it all looks a bit "Apple White" to me…

 Who is the Phantom 4 for?

 For me sadly, not.
 I actually enjoy the feeling of flying and am not quite ready for full autonomy yet...especially where I live and the work I do.
 The camera is great but the whole upgrade, look and feel and general usefulness of the Phantom 4 isn't enough for me to part with £1229.

-As a photographer, one of the main reasons I bought the Inspire 1 is the fact that the rotor arms and feet raise well above the camera letting me film a full 360º without getting the rotors in shot.
+As a photographer, there is one main reason I bought the Inspire 1.
+That is the fact that the rotor arms and feet raise well above the camera.
+This lets me film a full 360º without getting the rotors in shot.

 Anyway, for someone looking to buy a P3, the time is now as you can pick up some bargains.
 Upgrading from the Phantom 3 Professional?
 Not sure...you have to decide whether the new features will be used a lot or if you will get bored with them after a while.

 Upgrading from a Phantom 2 or new to the world of drones?
 Not overly bothered about parts of the drone appearing in footage?
 Hell yeah!
-The Phantom 4 will scratch all your itches, do everything you want and more and if I was new to the game and especially as a hobby user, I would jump all over it.
+The Phantom 4 will scratch all your itches.
+It will do everything you want and more and if I was new to the game and especially as a hobby user, I would jump all over it.